AgPipeline/rstudio-FIELDimageR/README.md

 #### Local Credentials

+You may be prompted for a username and password.
+If you are **not** prompted, you will be automatically logged into the RStudio instance.

 The default username is `rstudio` and password is `rstudio1`.
-To reset the password, add the flag `-e PASSWORD=<yourpassword>` in the `docker run` statement (replacing \<yourpassword\> with the actual password).
+To use a different password, add the flag `-e PASSWORD=<yourpassword>` in the `docker run` statement (replacing \<yourpassword\> with the actual password).

 ## Build your own Docker container and deploy on CyVerse VICE

-A pre-built container is available on [DockerHub](https://hub.docker.com/repository/docker/agdrone/cyverse_fieldimager).
+A pre-built image is available on [DockerHub](https://hub.docker.com/repository/docker/agdrone/cyverse_fieldimager).

-The built container is intended to run on the CyVerse data science workbench, called [VICE](https://cyverse-visual-interactive-computing-environment.readthedocs-hosted.com/en/latest/index.html).
+This pre-built image is intended to run on the CyVerse data science workbench, called [VICE](https://cyverse-visual-interactive-computing-environment.readthedocs-hosted.com/en/latest/index.html).

 ##### Developer notes